-The systematic removal of Conifers and control of dominant spreading plant species will facilitate the re-establishment of native plant species, enhance habitat for local fauna, and promote biodiversity.
+The systematic removal of conifers will facilitate the re-establishment of native plant species, enhance habitat for local fauna, and promote biodiversity.
 This will create a more balanced and thriving ecosystem aligned with regional conservation goals.
-To complement the restoration, selected exotic species will also be introduced to maintain the reserve's shelter, diversity, colour and character.
+To complement the restoration, select exotic species will also be introduced to maintain diversity and colour and continue the botanical theme within the Gardens' existing character.

-7.1.2 Improved Soil Health
+7.1.2 Improved Soil Health and Landscape Function

-Soil enhancement measures will rehabilitate the degraded soil conditions caused by decades of Conifer dominance.
+Soil enhancement measures will rehabilitate the degraded soil conditions caused by decades of conifer dominance.
 Improved soil health will support the successful establishment of new plantings and contribute to a more resilient landscape.